DarcyJProjects/PHP-IP-Logger/README.md

-# IP Tools for your Website
+# PHP IP Logger
-A simple collection of PHP based tools to aid in traffic and IP logging for your website.<br>
+A simple PHP IP logger which saves info about users accessing your hosted php webpage.

-Each tool needs to be installed on every webpage file you want it to work on.
+The IP Logger needs to be installed on every webpage file you want it to work on.
 Each webpage must be a PHP file for the scripts to opperate ('.php').
 PHP must be supported and setup on your webserver for the tools to opperate [see here for apache2](#apache2-php-setup)